idptools/metapredict/README.md

 	meta.predict_disorder_domains("MKAPSNGFLPSSNEGEKKPINSQLWHACAGPLV", minimum_IDR_size = 10)

 **Altering the minimum folded domain size -**
 The minimum folded domain size defines where we expect the limit of small folded domains to be. *NOTE* this is not a hard limit and functions more to modulate the removal of large gaps.
 In other words, gaps less than this size are treated less strictly. *Note* that, in addition, gaps < 35 are evaluated with a threshold of 0.35 x disorder_threshold and gaps < 20 are evaluated with a threshold of 0.25 x disorder_threshold.
-These two lengthscales were decided based on the fact that coiled-coiled regions (which are IDRs in isolation) often show up with reduced apparent disorder within IDRs but can be as short as 20-30 residues.
+These two lengths were decided based on the fact that coiled-coiled regions (which are IDRs in isolation) often show up with reduced apparent disorder within IDRs but can be as short as 20-30 residues.
 The folded_domain_threshold is used based on the idea that it allows a 'shortest reasonable' folded domain to be identified.
 Default=50.

 **Example**

 	meta.predict_disorder_domains("MKAPSNGFLPSSNEGEKKPINSQLWHACAGPLV", minimum_folded_domain = 60)

 **Altering gap_closure -**
 The gap closure defines the largest gap that would be closed.
-Gaps here refer to a scenario in which you have two groups of disordered residues seprated by a 'gap' of not disordered residues.
-In general large gap sizes will favour larger contigous IDRs.
+Gaps here refer to a scenario in which you have two groups of disordered residues separated by a 'gap' of not disordered residues.
+In general large gap sizes will favor larger contiguous IDRs.
 It's worth noting that gap_closure becomes relevant only when minimum_region_size becomes very small (i.e. < 5) because really gaps emerge when the smoothed disorder fit is "noisy", but when smoothed gaps are increasingly rare.
 Default=10.

 **Example**